+They say a picture speaks a thousand words.
+I say 750(!) is a more accurate figure.
 When Ramunas Navardauskas took bronze in Richmond he became the first rider from Lithuania to medal at the cycling World Championships.
-He wore a shocked smile on the podium, suppressed slightly by a curiosity for how he had achieved the result.
-It was, by all accounts, a medal to celebrate.
-The same cannot be said
+He wore a shocked grin on the podium.
+It proved that medals of the non-gold variety can sometimes be

 Tag: Rui Costa

 The lumpy one-day classics keep coming with the calendar’s oldest Monument arriving on Sunday afternoon.
 Despite often falling to the bottom of the excitement rankings, it was the first one-day race I attended live and an event I’ll always look forward to.
 Moreover, this year I feel I can genuinely get behind four of my

 The 100th edition of the Giro d’Italia starts this Friday.
 There’s not much more I can say that I haven’t said multiple times before; it’s an excellent race, it’s my favourite race, and it absolutely monopolizes three weeks of the year.

 The Abu Dhabi Tour swaggered into the cycling season in the autumn of 2015.
 It was a strange race but it felt right in the awkward mid-October slot.
 The race format consisted of three obvious sprint stages and a ‘Queen Stage’ featuring a dance up to Jebel Hafeet.
 The format has stayed exactly the same

 There are a handful of times throughout each year where cycling fans are treated to two great races a day.
 This season we’ll see Scheldeprijs clash with Pais Vasco, the Tour of Britain boldly take on the Vuelta Espana and, of course, a World Tour battle between Paris-Nice and Tirreno-Adriatico.
 These are usually enjoyable occasions with deliberately spaced out